zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

                         maxConcurrentRequests: 100000
 ```

+Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems,
+services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.

 **Note:** For more information about Hystrix configuration parameters, see the [Netflix - Hystrix documentation](https://github.com/Netflix/Hystrix/wiki/Configuration#execution.isolation.strategy).

 ## Additional parameters

 * **ibm.serversocket.recover**

+    In a multiple network stack environment (CINET), when one of the stacks fails, no notification or Java™ exception occurs for a Java program that is listening on an INADDR_ANY socket.
+    Also, when new stacks become available, the Java application does not become aware of them until it rebinds the INADDR socket.
-    By default, this parameter is enabled in the API Gateway.
+    By default, this parameter is enabled in the API Gateway, meaning that an exception (`NetworkRecycledException`) is thrown to the application to allow it either to fail or to attempt to rebind.
     For more information, see the [IBM documentation](https://www.ibm.com/support/knowledgecenter/SSYKE2_7.1.0/com.ibm.java.zos.71.doc/user/cinet.html).

 * **java.io.tmpdir**